Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Proof of Theorem

-We cut out a small equilateral triangle in $P_t$ with one vertex at $x_1$ and side length $\frac{1}{3}t$.
-Denote the other two vertices by $x_2'$ and $x_3'$.
-We also cut out a triangle congruent to $x_1x'_2x'_3$ in $P$ with one vertex at $x_1$.
-Denote the other two vertices by $x''_2$ and $x_3''$.
-Then we glue two truncated triangle along the side $x'_2x'_3$ and $x''_2x''_3$ by an Euclidean isometry.
-Let $P'_t$ be the resulting non-convex polygon, see Figure~\ref{fig:example12}.
+As shown in Figure~\ref{fig:example11}, we mark a smaller gray equilateral triangle $x_1x_2'x_3'$ at the vertex $x_1$ of $P_t$, with side length $t/3$, and an isosceles right triangle $y_1y'_2y'_3$ at the vertex $y_1$ of $Q$, with hypotenuse length $t/3$.
+We then cut out these gray triangles and glue the edge $x'_2x'_3$ to the edge $y'_2y'_3$, as illustrated in Figure~\ref{fig:example12}.
+Denote the resulting non-convex polygon by $P'_t$.
 Let $X_t$ be the flat cone sphere by the double construction associate to $P'_t$ (see Section~\ref{sec:appli}).